 Nigel D.T.
 Andrews has served on our Board since 2012, and is the Chairman of the Audit Committee and a member of the Nominating and Governance Committee and the Compensation Committee.
-Mr. Andrews has also served as a member of the board of directors of TCG BDC II since April 2017, and is the chairman of the audit committee of TCG BDC II.
-Prior to the completion of the merger of NF Investment Corp. ("NFIC") into the Company (the "NFIC Acquisition") in June 2017, Mr. Andrews served as a member of the board of directors and on the audit committee of NFIC.
+Mr. Andrews has also served as a member of the board of directors of CARS since April 2017, and is the chairman of the audit committee of CARS, and has served as a member of the board of trustees of CSL III June 2021 and is the chairman of the audit committee of CSL III.
+Prior to the completion of the merger of NF Investment Corp. ("NFIC") into the Company (the "NFIC Aquisition") in June 2017, Mr. Andrews served as a member of the board of directors and on the audit committee of NFIC.
 Mr. Andrews may from time to time serve as an independent director of other entities affiliated with Carlyle or of investment vehicles managed by Carlyle or its affiliates.
-Mr. Andrews recently retired from his roles as governor at London Business School, a director and a member of the audit and remuneration committees at Old Mutual plc., and Chairman of Old Mutual Asset Management, where he served from 2002 to 2014.
+Mr. Andrews previously served as governor at London Business School, a director and a member of the audit and remuneration committees at Old Mutual plc., and Chairman of Old Mutual Asset Management, where he served from 2002 to 2014.
 Mr. Andrews continues to actively manage his own private investments and to serve as a trustee of Victory Funds, a position he has held since 2002.
 From 2000 to 2010, Mr. Andrews served on the board of directors of Chemtura Corporation, a New York Stock Exchange listed company.
 Mr. Andrews also served as a Managing Director of Internet Capital Group, Inc. from 2000 to 2001.
 From 1987 to 2000, Mr. Andrews held various senior management positions within General Electric Company, including Executive Vice President of GE Capital from 1993 to 2000 and, prior to that, Vice President and General Manager of GE Plastics-Americas.
 During Mr. Andrews' 13-year career with GE, he also served as a Vice President for Corporate Business Development and Strategy reporting to the chairman of the board.
 Prior to joining GE, Mr. Andrews was a partner at Booz Allen Hamilton Inc. He began his career in business management at Shell International Chemical Company.
 Mr. Andrews' broad executive experience with the operations and transactions of industrial and financial services businesses provides our Board with valuable insights and knowledge that will enhance our ability to achieve our investment objectives.